paich64/C64MEGA65/doc/cartridges.md

 device may be useful.
 For smaller drives EasySplit can be used to compress and split large cartridge images."

-Learn more about EasyFlash on the
+Learn more about the EasyFlash on the
 [C64 Wiki](https://www.c64-wiki.com/wiki/EasyFlash).

 Using the our C64 core, your MEGA65 is able to flash EasyFlash